/arc:vision

 mkdir -p docs

-# Write to docs/vision.md
+# Write to docs/vision.md unless another path was requested.

 git add docs/vision.md

-git commit -m "docs: add project vision"
+git commit -m "docs: update project vision"

 Interop

-• /arc:ideate reads vision for context
+• /arc:ideate reads vision for product and scope context.